 Mr. Roth’s practice focuses on environmental and land use litigation, counseling and permitting.
-For 32 years, he has represented private, public and non-profit clients on a range of high-profile, large-scale land use, project development and natural resource disputes.
+For more than 33 years, he has represented private, public and non-profit clients on a range of high-profile, large-scale land use, project development and natural resource disputes.

 Tom Roth’s work includes environmental, land use and natural resource challenges to federal, state and local laws, regulations, actions and permits.
 Property owners and developers face a dizzying array of ever-expanding laws and regulations restricting their use of private property.
 Facing these countless requirements can be daunting.
 Sometimes litigation is necessary to respond to overbearing, excessive and illegal governmental actions.

 Mr. Roth has assisted clients on permitting strategy and litigation involving a wide range of laws governing project development and land use, including takings and eminent domain, endangered species law, wetlands regulations, parkland law, coastal law, air and water quality law, affordable housing law, development impact fees, implied dedication claims and quiet title actions.

 He earned his B.A. with Honors and Distinction from Stanford University in 1984, and his J.D. from UCLA in 1988.
 At Stanford, former U.S. Secretary of State Condi Rice was his Honors Thesis advisor and he acted as the student body liaison to the Hoover Institution.
 During law school, he served as an “extern” clerk for Judge Roger Vinson, a federal district court judge.